aaronsisler/shells.client-next-12/README.md

 1. Update title in \_app.js
 1. Choose font and add to folder.
 Update the fonts.scss file.
 1. Update the next.config.js to include the URLs for beta and domain.
+1. Update the branch name in .github files to be main instead of mainxy